hackclub/hackclub/workshops/firstnpmpackage/README.md

 The above command will create a **package.json** file for your project.
 You need to fill some meta information when you run this command like name, version and description etc.

-The -y ( it is a command line flag ) **will autofill these fields** with the defualt values for them and write them to your package.json file!
+The -y ( it is a command line flag ) **will autofill these fields** with the default values for them and write them to your package.json file!

 ### What is this package.json file?